Francisco de Quevedo, advice on politics and government

 In this case, Montaigne asks who is more barbaric, the cannibalistic indigenous peoples he encountered on his travels in Latin America or the Europeans who burned human beings alive in the public square once condemned by the Inquisition.
 Here it becomes difficult to establish gradualisms or weightings to barbarism.

-“We may well call them barbarians, if we consider the rules of reason, but not if we consider ourselves, who surpass them in every kind of barbarism” (Cap.
-XXXI “De los caníbales” en Montaigne, Ensayos).
+“We may well call them barbarians, if we consider the rules of reason, but not if we consider ourselves, who surpass them in every kind of barbarism” Montaigne, 2003, 237-238, cap.
+XXXI “De los caníbales”).

 In his work on barbarism, Francisco Fernández Buey highlights how historical events in the 20th century in the West have made the notion of barbarism highly topical.
 He mentions the extermination camps in Nazi Germany such as Auschwitz, the repression of the Stalinist Gulag and the atomic bombs in Hiroshima and Nagasaki.

-However, this 20th century barbarism incorporates two qualitatively more repulsive and malignant features: “the number of murders without compassion, in a merciless manner, and the coldness and even asepsis with which the acts of barbarism were carried out” (Francisco Fernández Buey, La barbarie.
-De ellos y de los nuestros).
+However, this 20th century barbarism incorporates two qualitatively more repulsive and malignant features: “the number of murders without compassion, in a merciless manner, and the coldness and even asepsis with which the acts of barbarism were carried out” (Fernández Buey, 1995, 159).

 “Miracles depend on our ignorance of nature, and not on nature’s being; habit dulls the sight of our judgment.
-Barbarians do not astonish us any more than we astonish them, nor with any more reason: which all would admit if they knew how, after going over these examples, to look at their own and compare them sincerely” (cap.
-XXIII “De la costumbre y de cómo no se cambia fácilmente una ley recibida” en Montaigne, Ensayos).
+Barbarians do not astonish us any more than we astonish them, nor with any more reason: which all would admit if they knew how, after going over these examples, to look at their own and compare them sincerely” (Montaigne, 2003, 152, cap.
+XXIII “De la costumbre y de cómo no se cambia fácilmente una ley recibida”).

 Us and the Others, identity and otherness, group dynamics, lead to characterising those who are different as inferior and deviant – with a stigma – and members of the group as normal individuals.
 The paradox is that, from outside the group, from another group, its members can also be labelled as different, deviant and inferior – with a stigma.
 It makes sense: moderation, common sense.
 Keep values such as human rights and the Golden Rule of Humanity in mind on a daily basis.

-In the above essay on barbarism, Fernández Buey reflects that “the violence and cruelty of others is always fanaticism and fundamentalism; the violence and cruelty of our own is the explicable passion that always drags human beings along” (Francisco Fernández Buey, La barbarie.
-De ellos y de los nuestros).
+In the above essay on barbarism, Fernández Buey reflects that “the violence and cruelty of others is always fanaticism and fundamentalism; the violence and cruelty of our own is the explicable passion that always drags human beings along” (Fernández Buey, 1995, 187).

 A suggestive contemporary reading of Montaigne can be a clear appeal against sectarianism and polarisation.
 Traveling, reflecting, fighting prejudice, understanding differences, appreciating human beings, and aiming for an ethical horizon.